awsdocs/amazon-cloudfront-developer-guide/doc_source/distribution-web-values-specify.md

 **Value**
 The value for the header that you specified in the **Custom Header** field\.

-For more information, see [Forwarding Custom Headers to Your Origin \(Web Distributions Only\)](forward-custom-headers.md)\.
+For more information, see [Forwarding Custom Headers to Your Origin](forward-custom-headers.md)\.

 For the current limit on the maximum number of custom headers that you can forward to the origin, the maximum length of a custom header name and value, and the total length of all header names and values, see [Limits](cloudfront-limits.md)\.

 ## Cache Behavior Settings<a name="DownloadDistValuesCacheBehavior"></a>

 A cache behavior lets you configure a variety of CloudFront functionality for a given URL path pattern for files on your website\.
 For example, one cache behavior might apply to all `.jpg` files in the `images` directory on a web server that you're using as an origin server for CloudFront\.
-The functionality you can configure for each cache behavior includes:
+The functionality that you can configure for each cache behavior includes:
 + The path pattern\.
 + If you have configured multiple origins for your CloudFront distribution, which origin you want CloudFront to forward your requests to\.
 + Whether to forward query strings to your origin\.